JoshuaFox/JoshuaFox.github.io/publications.md

 • “[JRuby on Rails](https://web.archive.org/web/20230610042818/https://www.javaworld.com/article/2077682/jruby-on-rails--the-power-of-java--the-simplicity-of-ruby-on-rails.amp.html) ,” _JavaWorld_.

-> The article explain Ruby on Rails to Java developers, comparing it to Java web frameworks.
+> The article explains Ruby on Rails to Java developers, comparing it to Java web frameworks.
 It presents an example based on JavaSpaces, which leverages Java from within the Rails application.
 Even those Java developers who do not adopt Rails will benefit from the design principles built into the framework, as well as the rapidly emerging concept of non-Java languages integrated with Java and the JVM.

 • “[Ruby for the Java World](https://web.archive.org/web/20230325135244/https://www.javaworld.com/article/2071794/ruby-for-the-java-world.amp.html) ,” _JavaWorld_.